 There aren’t many of us that can pull off ‘granny chic’, especially when teamed with a cat obsession, but Vicki Murdoch has truly nailed it.
-Not only is this former model super stylish she has turned her creative energies into Silken Favors, her brand of beautiful silk creations including much coveted scarves and quirky pillows.
+Not only is this former model super stylish she has turned her creative energies into Silken Favours, her brand of beautiful silk creations including much coveted scarves and quirky cushions.
 Her whimsical designs feature names such as ‘Precious Pussies’ and ‘Butterflies & Beasticles’ and her imagination is second only to her talent as an artist, she hand draws each detailed design in pen & ink.
 We talked to Vicki about her weird & wonderful designs, why she chose silk & how it all began…

 I suppose it started with the love of giving gifts that evoked full-on emotions.
 I wanted tears!
 I began by making bespoke scarves for friends and family.
-I loved the idea of opening a beautiful box to discover a silk scarf with everything you loved on it, it could be cats and roses, the color blue, or guns, or chickens and tigers.
+I loved the idea of opening a beautiful box to discover a silk scarf with everything you loved on it, it could be cats and roses, the colour blue, or guns, or chickens and tigers.
 The first range I designed started with a bespoke scarf for my parents.
 I drew all the birds that visited their garden.
 It made them cry and I thought “Oooh, this works", and so the Heart Collection came about.

 Why did you choose silk as the canvas for your art?

 Silk scarves are perfect squares, and a beautiful way to present illustrations.
 The cushions and shirts have stemmed from that and it’s such a luxurious fabric.
 When you sit on a silk cushion it feels good and when you hug someone in a silk shirt you want to hug for longer.

 What was the hardest obstacle you faced when starting your own business?

 Myself, I suppose.
 Well I’ve learned lots on the job and made plenty of very silly mistakes as the business developed.
 I have learned from those but I’m sure there is still room for many more.